 Colletia paradoxa – The Anchor Plant

-The leaves are hard and sharp, they are said to look like like boat anchors of airplane propellors.
+The leaves are very hard and very sharp, they are said to look like like boat anchors of airplane propellors.

 Colletia paradoxa is rare in cultivation, and not widely offered for sale, although it is not difficult to grow.